What is sustainability?

 There is currently a growing market for consumers who will buy ‘green’ products wherever possible but are willing to spend more in order to assure they are able to do so.
 Using recyclable and sustainable packaging will help you reposition your business in order to better target this market.

 When a customer is able to see that it is much easier to recycle or dispose of your products, they will incur a higher level of satisfaction from buying your product.

 Expanding your market reach by targeting new demographics, improving your brand image, and increasing both customer loyalty and satisfaction, it’s likely that you will incur an increase in sales.

 Potential cost reductions:

 Although switching to recyclable packaging may require an initial investment, it is possible that it will reduce future costs, as less materials will be wasted or charged as waste.

 By reducing the volume of materials required to deliver your product – through switching to more eco-friendly packaging design – you can reduce transit costs, storage costs and warehouse costs, leading to stronger profit margins.

-As highlighted above, there is a severe demand for sustainability initiatives in today’s world.
+As highlighted above, there is a severe demand for sustainability initiatives in today’s world, and that’s why we believe the future is cardboard.
 If something is not done to drastically reduce our carbon footprint and level of waste produced as a species, then we will force the world into a tipping point of no return – increasing sea levels by 20 – 30 feet; eliminating many places on earth, including all of our coral reefs, and the Amazon rainforest.

 Attitudes are changing around the globe in support of sustainability, with more and more businesses taking the initiative to change their packaging so that it involves more renewable materials.
 60-70% of surveyed consumers suggest that they would pay more for sustainable packaging.